Search Leeds & UK Site

 Charing Cross

-The statue replaced the "Charing Cross", a memorial cross, placed there by Edward I after the death of his wife Queen Eleanor in 1290.
+• The Equestrian Statue of Charles I replaced the "Charing Cross", a memorial cross, placed there by Edward I after the death of his wife Queen Eleanor in 1290.

-See Location of Centre of London on our Trafalgar Square Attraction Map
+See the Location of Centre of London on our Trafalgar Square Attraction Map

 If you did not know what it is you would walk straight past thinking it was an ornate lamp